Elisa Loncón: Activism and political involvement

 While at university in 1983, Loncón joined the wave of protests against the military dictatorship that swept through the country.
-The rector of the university Heinrich von Baer identified Locón and other participating students and threatened to expel them if they took part of any further protests.
+The rector of the university Heinrich von Baer identified Loncón and other participating students and threatened to expel them if they took part of any further protests.
 She was part of the Ad Mapu cultural organization and the Aukiñ Wallmapu Ngulam (AWNg or Consejo de Todas las Tierras in Spanish).
 As part of the AWNg, she participated in the design of the Mapuche flag, the Wenufoye.
 The flag was designed in the context of the upcoming 500th anniversary of the discovery of America by Columbus in 1992.
 As the King of Spain Juan Carlos I planned to visit Chile for the anniversary Loncón recalls: "we were going to say no to the King of Spain for all of what that [colonization] meant to us".

 She was recognized as one of the BBC's 100 women of 2021.